Tomoki Hiwatashi

-Tomoki Richard Hiwatashi (born January 20, 2000) is an American figure skater.
-He is the 2018 Alpen Trophy bronze medalist and a two-time U.S. national medalist.
+Tomoki Richard Hiwatashi (born January 20, 2000) is a retired American figure skater.
+He is a four-time ISU Challenger Series bronze medalist and a two-time U.S. national medalist.

-He is also the 2019 World Junior champion, the 2016 World Junior bronze medalist, a five-time medalist on the ISU Junior Grand Prix series, and the 2016 U.S. junior national champion.
+At the junior level, he is the 2019 World Junior champion, the 2016 World Junior bronze medalist, a five-time medalist on the ISU Junior Grand Prix series, and the 2016 U.S. junior national champion.

 Personal life

 Hiwatashi was born on January 20, 2000, in Englewood, New Jersey.
 His mother, Satomi, and father, Satoshi Hiwatashi, are both from Kobe, Japan.
 He was raised with two sisters.
 For much of his early life, he lived in the Chicago suburb Hoffman Estates.
 From 2018 to 2023, he trained and resided in Colorado Springs, Colorado before moving to Osaka, Japan to train.

 Career

 Early career

 Hiwatashi began skating at age five after a rink opened near his house.
 He competed on the juvenile level during the 2008–2009 season, placing fourth at the Upper Great Lakes Regional Championships.
 Continuing as a juvenile in 2009–2010, he won the bronze medal at the Upper Great Lakes Regionals before finishing sixth at the 2010 U.S. Championships.
 During the 2010–2011 season, he won the juvenile gold medal at both the Upper Great Lakes Regionals and the 2011 U.S. Championships.

 In 2011–2012, Hiwatashi moved up to the intermediate level, winning the gold medal at the Upper Great Lakes Regionals and the 2012 U.S. Championships.
 He advanced to the novice level in 2012–13, winning the gold medal at the Upper Great Lakes Regionals, the Midwestern Sectionals, and the 2013 U.S. Championships.

 Coached by Alexandre Fadeev in Wilmette, Illinois, Hiwatashi was scheduled to make his ISU Junior Grand Prix (JGP) debut in Mexico in early September 2013 but sustained a medial malleolus fracture in his left foot during an official practice at the competition.
 As a result, he missed the rest of the 2013–2014 season.